gahabeen/jsonframe-cheerio/README.md

 `_d: [{ }]` allows you to get an `array / list of data`
 `_d: ["_parent_"]` will retrieves a list based on the parent selector

 You could even shorten it more by listing right from the selector as follows:
-`"selectorName": [".selector"]`
+`"selectorName": [".selector"]` which returns an array of strings

 ```js
 ...